 If you ride rough roads or trails, some kind of image stabilization can make the viewing experience a much smoother affair!

-PRO TIP : Image Stabilization will ensure you get to record better videos while cycling.
+Geek Tip : Image Stabilization will ensure you get to record better videos while cycling.

-3. Field of View
+A Wide Field of View

 Field of view can impact the quality and immersion of a video by including more of the surroundings.